UofT-DSI/sampling/03_instructional_team/markdown_slides/04_stratified_sampling_slides.md

 ---

-# Defining Strata

-- How do you divide your population into strata?
+# How do you divide your population into strata?

 - Mean values should differ greatly between strata
 	- Stratify by a variable that is closely related to the variable(s) you are trying to estimate
 	- For example, if you wish to estimate average height, you might stratify by age or sex instead of geographic location
 - Data availability
     - Is there existing survey data to help you define appropriate strata?
 If not, are you able to collect preliminary data for this purpose?
     - More supplementary data often means more strata

----

-# Defining Strata (continued...)

-- How do you divide your population into strata?
 - Difficulty and cost
     - More strata may mean a higher cost or effort involved
     - Is this additional cost worthwhile for the precision you wish to achieve or the type of analysis you wish to conduct?

 ---

-# Allocating Observations to Strata

-- How many units should you sample from each stratum?
+# How many units should you sample from each stratum?

 - Proportional Allocation
     - Sample the same proportion of units from each stratum
     - Sample weights (𝜋 *hi* ) are the same for each sampled unit regardless of stratum
 - Optimal Allocation
     - Variation among larger sampling units may be greater than variation among smaller sampling units, so a higher proportion of large units should be sampled
     - Useful for businesses, cities, and institutions like schools or hospitals

----

-# Allocating Observations to Strata (continued...)

-- How many units should you sample from each stratum?
 - Allocation for Precision with Strata
     - Sample to reduce the variation in stratum-level estimates, not population-level estimates
     - Useful when the goal is comparing estimates between strata